What to Look for in a Spa Pool: Our best tips

-For many people, a spa or hot tub on your property screams luxury.
+For many people, a spa on your property screams luxury.
 And it is!
 But that doesn’t mean that it can’t be an affordable and practical addition to your home, whether you are planning to use it to entertain friends or just for yourself after a hard day at work.

 Layout and seating capacity

 The right seating capacity and layout will differ from person to person.
 What may feel right for one family, may not be right for another.
 The only way to find the best seat configuration and moulding for you is to test the options out.

 While the best way is to test a “wet” spa, it’s still possible to get a feel for what it is right even with the spa switched off -- just take your time and imagine using it with family or friends, or better yet, invite them to try it out with you!

 Another feature to check, apart from the mould and visible layout, is the footwell size.
 This is the smaller space underneath the spa where you allow your feet to rest.
 Often, customers purchase a spa that is advertised as “Seats 5” but tend to forget that around 10 human feet may not fit inside the footwell.
 You also have to make sure that there is enough space for large feet and long limbs.

 This is perhaps the most significant feature in terms of spa operation costs, which is directly proportional to its capacity for heat retention.
 A well-insulated spa won’t require the use of a heater as much, regardless of the power or kilowatt per hour of the heater unit inside.

 Finding the most efficient insulation for your budget is the best strategy to use.
 Checking the basics like base insulation, cabinet, pipework, and shell are vital.
 And at the very least, the shell should have closed-cell insulation.
 You need to note whether the base is a soft material like plastic or canvas, or if it's fibreglass.
 Cabinet insulation should be foam with reflective material rather than absorbent material to maintain the heat inside the spa.